 He had been interrogated aboard the USS New York after being captured earlier this month.
 Though he was interrogated both before and after he had been advised of his Miranda rights, he provided information to interrogators after being advised of those rights, a U.S. official told CNN.

 On Saturday, he was flown by helicopter from the ship, an amphibious transport dock, to the nation’s capital and driven to the federal courthouse.

-After the hearing, Abu Khatallah was taken away under armed guard from the federal courthouse in downtown Washington, a few blocks from the U.S. Capitol and near the White House.
+After the hearing, armed guards accompanied Abu Khatallah from the federal courthouse in downtown Washington, a few blocks from the U.S. Capitol and near the White House.

 He was then moved to the detention center in Alexandria, Virginia, which is across the Potomac River from the capital.